basnijholt/adaptive-lighting/README.md

 Transform your home's atmosphere with Adaptive Lighting 🏠, and experience the benefits of intelligent, sun-synchronized lighting today!

 ### :memo: Options

+All of the configuration options are listed below, along with their default values.
+The YAML and frontend configuration methods support all of the options listed below.

 <!-- START_CODE -->
 <!-- import os, sys -->